hcoco1/Career-Simulation-3/docs/challenge_7.md

 meterpreter >
 ```

-### Once the firs session was send it to the background, another meterpreter session will be created targeting the last windows machine (Windows VM 172.31.45.94)
+### Once the first session was send to the background, another meterpreter session will be created targeting the last windows machine (Windows VM 172.31.45.94)

 - Setting the options (RHOST, PAYLOAD, SMB)